 “This Synod grieves with victims and survivors of domestic abuse, and prays for their healing and recovery.
 We give thanks to God for those women and men, clergy and lay people, who have faithfully supported, cared for and protected such victims in our churches and communities.
 We grieve that God’s good gift of marriage can be distorted and dishonoured through the sin of perpetrators.
 We pray for their repentance and restoration to faithful living under Christ.
 We also deeply regret that domestic abuse has occurred among those who attend our churches, and even among some in leadership.
 We apologise for those times our teaching and pastoral care have failed adequately to support victims and call perpetrators to account.”

-At the same time, the Synod adopted a Provisional Policy (in expectation of full adoption in 2018 after feedback) and Good Practice Guidelines and additional Appendices as resources.
+In 2018, the Synod adopted a Domestic Violence Policy with Good Practice Guidelines and additional Appendices as resources.

 The Diocese’s social welfare arm, Anglicare, has also appointed a Domestic Violence Adviser, part of whose job is to provide advice to clergy and lay ministers in the Anglican Diocese of Sydney especially for domestic abuse in a church-related setting.